Kandel (mountain): Attractions

 In the early modern period, the Kandel was known as the “Blockula of the Black Forest”.
 The Elztal was a hot-spot for witch-hunting in Germany.
 The Walpurgis Night is a tradition that is still practiced today.
 According to a myth, the witch Gfällrote was haunting the region around the Kandel.

 The upper part of the Kandel Rock, the so called Teufelskanzel (Devil’s Pulpit), collapsed in the night from April 30 to March 1 in 1981.
 Roughly 2,000 cubic meters of stone became loose, fell down and have been lying underneath the rock since then.
 Some residents believed in a demonic origin of the rockfall as it happened in the Walpurgis Night and a broom was found in the rubble.
 The reason for the rockfall is still unknown as seismic analysis excluded an earthquake.
 The geographer Werner Bätzing assumed that the reason was frost weathering which often happens during spring as water freezes and thaws alternately.
 Icicles were found in the rubble supporting the frost weathering hypothesis.
-The broom belonged to Peter Rambach, a rock mechanic, who performed safety measures in the months bevor the collapse.
+The broom belonged to Peter Rambach, a rock mechanic, who performed safety measures in the months before the collapse.

 On December 5, 2004 there was an earthquake of magnitude 5.43.
 The epicenter was in the area of Waldkirch/Kandelmassiv, the center of the earthquake was around 12 km (7.5 mi) further below.